-At The Great Projects, we believe that not only do we hold a responsibility for animal welfare, but also to the environmental, economic and social impact of our conservation projects as a whole, as well as to our volunteers.
+Here at The Great Projects, we believe that we hold a responsibility not only to animal welfare, but also to the environmental, economic and social impacts of our conservation projects as a whole.
+This policy also extends to our volunteers.

-As all of our projects concern ecotourism in regards to animals and a diversity of environments, it is essential that we work towards implementing conservation goals and support these.
-We do this by:
+As all of our projects concern ecotourism with regards to animals and a diverse array of environments, it is essential that we work towards implementing conservation goals and supporting them.
+We commit to this by:

-We believe that our projects need to fit in with local needs and requirements and address actual local problems.
-We believe that we have the following responsibilities as a responsible tourism company:
+We believe that a basic necessity of our projects is to fit in with local needs and requirements, serving to address local issues.
+We have the following responsibilities as a tourism company:

-We also have a responsibility to our volunteers in order to provide them with a meaningful project that is based on solid responsible volunteering principles.
-Responsibilities and commitments we feel that we ensure to our volunteers include:
+In addition to the above, we also have a responsibility to our volunteers in order to provide them with meaningful projects based on solid responsible volunteering principles.
+The responsibilities and commitments we ensure to our volunteers include:

-We also believe that we have a range of economic responsibilities to uphold in order to ensure that the host communities benefit financially from the projects in question.
-We believe we do this by upholding the following economic responsibilities:
+We believe that we have a range of economic responsibilities to uphold in order to ensure that the host communities benefit financially from our projects.
+We do this by upholding the following economic responsibilities:

 We also believe that the needs of the host community should lie at the heart of all of our volunteer placements.
 By understanding the host community and building equal partnerships based on mutual trust and respect, volunteer placements can run successfully.
-We believe we do this by upholding the following Socio-Cultural responsibilities:
+We do this by upholding the following: